Geovation/catalyst-ngd-wrappers-python/README.md

 1. Create a .env file with OS DataHub account details, as specified in .env.sample
 3. Create .venv with _python -m venv .venv_ and activate with _source .venv/bin/activate_
 2. Install requirements with _pip install -r requirements.txt_
-3. launch azurite with _azurite_, making sure you have Azurite installed within your virtual environment
+3. Launch azurite, making sure you have Azurite installed within your virtual environment
+4. Launch the functions by navigating to the Azure folder and running _func start_.
-4. Access the development server on http://localhost:7071/api
+5. Access the development server on http://localhost:7071/api

 # CatalyST-NGD-Wrappers